nddcap/home/README.md

 #### What is the dividends strategy risk profile

-If the equity market split-second moved 15% against us, 100 unhedged shares of $690 IVV (one of the two legs) would lose $10,350.
+If the equity market split-second fell 15%, 100 unhedged shares of $690 IVV (one of the two legs) would lose $10,350.
 Technically possible, though very unlikely.
-Another risk is uncertainty around the IRS's mixed straddle election and the timing of holdings; very esoteric.
+Another risk is uncertainty around IRS mixed straddle election and the timing of holdings; very esoteric.

 #### What is the options strategy risk profile

-Honestly, this is the world's one brain-dead-simple options play, for various reasons, mostly the vast size of the SPX index market and the constant downside hedging of equity portfolios.
+This is the world's one brain-dead-simple options play, for various reasons, mostly the vast size of the SPX options market and the constant downside hedging of equity portfolios.

 As Earlyretirementnow's BigERN wrote: